Insta360Develop/Desktop-MediaSDK-Cpp/README.md

 ## **Hardware Codec Acceleration**

-## **Live stream preview splicing**
+## **Live stream preview stitching**

 ###  Environmental preparation

  Camera stitch preview is based on CameraSDK and MediaSDK together.
 Header File is located in `MediaSDK_ROOT/include/ins_realtime_stitcher.`

- The main function of CameraSDK is to provide splicing parameters, video data, anti-shake data, and exposure data.
+ The main function of CameraSDK is to provide stitching parameters, video data, anti-shake data, and exposure data.

  The main function of MediaSDK is to use the parameters and data provided by cameraSDK to stitch together images and generate a 2:1 panoramic image.